What You Need to Know About Audio or Video Equipment Technician

 Qualities of an Audio or Video Equipment Technician

-When polled, Audio and Video Equipment Technicians say the following skills are most frequently used in their jobs:
+Audio and Video Equipment Technicians state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.